 - 1. § 1 authorises the Member States to conclude special agreements for traffic between frontier stations. - 2.
 In the absence of inclusion in the list of lines, carriage by Shuttle in the Channel Tunnel is not subject to the CIM Uniform Rules 1980.
-Registration of lines will not be required.
+Registration of lines will not be required in future.
 Consequently, the CIM Uniform Rules would be applicable to carriage by shuttle trains when the place of departure and the destination are located in two different Member States.
-The Revision Committee nevertheless decided to authorise the Member States to agree derogations for such carriage (Report on the 3rd session, p.
+The Revision Committee decided to authorise the Member States to agree derogations for such carriage (Report on the Third Session, p.
 12/13).
-The wording of § 1 permits this. - 3.
-Consignments whose forwarding station and station of destination are located on the territory of a single Member State and which do not make use of the territory of another State except in transit (Article 2, § 1 CIM 1980) are not subject to the CIM Uniform Rules in accordance with Article 1, § 1.
-Thus, the exceptions from the scope of application provided for in Article 2, § 2 of the CIM Uniform Rules 1980 have been relinquished. § 2, however, provides for the possibility of agreeing derogations for transit through non-member States (Report on the 3rd session, pp. 4/5 and 13). - 4.
-With regard to the obligations to communicate the information, as provided for in § 3, the Revision Committee was unable to decide, in the discussion of the identical provision contained in the CIV Uniform Rules, to follow the suggestion of the Secretariat, namely, to grant the Secretary General of the Organisation the right to examine whether the agreed derogations are compliant with the conditions as provided in §§ 1 and 2 (Report on the 17th session, 3rd meeting, p.
+The wording of § 1 permits this.

+- 3. Consignments whose forwarding station and station of destination are located on the territory of a single Member State and which do not make use of the territory of another State except in transit (Article 2, § 1 CIM 1980) are not subject to the CIM Uniform Rules in accordance with Article 1, § 1.
+Thus, the exceptions from the scope of application provided for in Article 2, § 2 of the CIM Uniform Rules 1980 have been relinquished. § 2, however, provides for the possibility of agreeing derogations for transit through non-member States (Report on the Third Session, pp 4/5 and 13). - 4.
+In the context of the obligations to inform, as provided for in § 3, the Revision Committee was unable to decide, in the discussion of the identical provision contained in the CIV Uniform Rules, to follow the suggestion of the Central Office, namely, to grant the Secretary General of the Organisation the right to examine whether the agreed derogations are compliant with the conditions as provided in §§ 1 and 2 (Report on the Seventeenth Session, Third Meeting, p.
 8).